-SUBJECT RESERVED TO THE BOARD DEL RES Corporate Governance Consideration and approval of the Corporate Governance framework, including the Scheme of Delegation.
-Resp belo Able will Doc Strategy Approval of the overall strategic direction of MCE and consideration and approval of the Global Strategic Framework.
-Reco Strategic Partnerships Consideration and approval of formal strategic partnerships with other organisations.
-Reco part Net Corporate Plans & Budget Consideration and approval of the MCE's Annual Budget and Plans.
-Prep Variations to the approved budget where the variation would have a significant impact on the overall approved levels of income and expenditure.
-Vari vari over (Sig amo by t sponsibility for all matters of organisational structure ow the level of Executive Director.
+SUBJECT RESERVED TO THE BOARD DELEGATED TO/ RESPONSIBILITY OF THE EXECUTIVE DIRECTOR Corporate Governance Consideration and approval of the Corporate Governance framework, including the Scheme of Delegation.
+Responsibility for all matters of organisational structure below the level of Executive Director.
+Able to delegate authority to other MCE staff and will prepare and maintain a detailed Authority Levels Document.
+Strategy Approval of the overall strategic direction of MCE and consideration and approval of the Global Strategic Framework.
+Recommendation to the MCE Board of other strategic opportunities out with the Global Strategic Framework.
+Strategic Partnerships Consideration and approval of formal strategic partnerships with other organisations.
+Recommendations to the Board for formal strategic partnerships with other organisations out with the MC Network.
+Corporate Plans & Budget Consideration and approval of the MCE's Annual Budget and Plans.
+Preparation of Corporate Plans and Annual Budgets Variations to the approved budget where the variation would have a significant impact on the overall approved levels of income and expenditure.
+Variations to the approved budget where the variation would not have a significant impact on the overall approved levels of income and expenditure.
+(Significant - the lesser of £100K expenditure or the amount which reduces reserves to below the level set by the policy and agreed by the Board)